flodlc/http-wizard/site/docs/recipes/server-usage.md

 };
 ```

-In this exemple, we create a `[get]` route on the `/user` uri.
+In this example, we create a `[get]` route on the `/user` uri.
-The schema requires an `id` input parameter and ensure an array of users as a response (code: 200).
+The schema requires an `id` input parameter and ensures an array of users as a response (code: 200).
 In this case, validation is managed by fastify.

 As you can see, we export the returned object from createRoute.
 It's very important and will be used to export the Router type from the server.

-Let's create and export the Router type !
+Let's create and export the Router type!

 ```typescript title="Router type export"
 //server/index.ts